 2. Why should I vaccinate?

-Vaccinating your pets can help prevent them from contracting highly contagious and even deadly diseases that can be prevented by these vaccinations that are available to them.
+Vaccinating your pets can help prevent them from contracting highly contagious and even deadly diseases that can easily be prevented by these vaccinations that are available to them.
 Vaccinating is especially important for puppies and kittens that are exposed to other animals when they're young because they haven't built strong immune systems yet.
 Vaccinating from our shelter also helps us fund spay and neuter initiatives and other projects.

 3. Doesn't a veterinarian have to administer vaccines and microchips?